 Submit your application to PPLC 2019 by Friday, November 2, 2018 at 11:59 p.m.
 EST

-Harvard Kennedy School will host the next PPLC in February 2019 to inspire talented and driven first- and second-year undergraduate students like you to pursue careers in public policy and become future leaders in:
+Harvard Kennedy School will host the next PPLC on February 21-24, 2019 to inspire talented and driven first- and second-year undergraduate students like you to pursue careers in public policy and become future leaders in:

 - Federal, state, or local governments

 - Nongovernmental organizations

 - International institutions

 At the PPLC, you will have the chance to experience what it’s like to study public policy in a graduate school environment.
 You will also learn about possible fellowship and scholarship opportunities that could help fund your graduate studies.

 As a PPLC participant, all of your travel costs, accommodations, and meals are paid for by the Office of Diversity, Inclusion, and Belonging.

 We are now accepting applications to PPLC 2019.
 Review our admissions requirements below as you prepare to apply to the conference.
 We require you to submit the following: